artlu99/alchemy-r2w3-week-10/README.md

 ## Roadmap

-This repository will get frozen at the end of Week 10 for submission.
-A fork will be created to continue to develop the MVP (Minimum-Viable-Product).
+The git repository has been frozen at the end of Week 10 for submission.
+The branch `20220717` represents the code at the end of Week 10.
+Real programmers ship!

+The MVP (Minimum-Viable-Product) continues to evolve under branch `beyond-week-10` currently deployed [here](https://lens-cuxwx7z0d-artlu99.vercel.app/).

 1. navbar / breadcrumbs at top/bottom of page
 2. show comments on posts (partially done)